-Development proposals for new or improvements to existing community facilities will be supported when they preserve local character and distinctiveness, and do not cause unacceptable harm to the landscape or residential amenity of existing and future occupiers.
+Development proposals for new or improvements to existing community facilities will be supported when they preserve local character and distinctiveness, and do not harm the landscape or residential amenity of existing and future occupiers.
 In particular, new and improved facilities for young people and older residents will be supported.